 I received a commission to do a portrait of a two siblings; Matthew & Maggie.
 Even though I don’t consider portraits as one of my strong suits, I enjoy the variety and the challenge portraits provide so I agreed to do the artwork.
 This blog is going to talk about the creation of Matthew & Maggie Portrait pyrography artwork that I did.

-Watch the time lapse YouTube video by clicking on the icon to the right.
+Watch the time lapse YouTube video by clicking on the icon to the left.

 When I received the photo of the kids I was very happy as the photo was in focus and the details were easy to see.
 Sadly, I’ve received several commissions and the supplied photo was so blurry I had to request a better photo before I agreed to do the project.

 Like I said, the photo of Matthew & Maggie was in focus, so that wasn’t an issue.
 Looking at the photo you can see there is a lot of clutter in it though.
 Part of my job as being an artist is knowing when it’s time to simplify the subject matter.
 One thing that helps me when I do this is to use a photo editor and draw a circle or oval around the subject matter.
 The image contained within the circle or oval will be what I use in the artwork.